patrickfav/Dali/README.md

 ## Static Blur

-Dali uses the builder pattern to manipulate.
+Dali uses the builder pattern easy and readable configuration.
 A very simple example would be:

     Dali.create(context).load(R.drawable.test_img1).blurRadius(12).into(imageView);

 which would blur given image in the background and set it to the ImageView.

-Inbuilt image manipulation filter are brightness, contrast and color.
+Dali also supports additional image manipulation filters: brightness, contrast and color.

 Most of them use RenderScript so they should be fast.
 For details on the filter implementation see the `at.favre.lib.dali.builder.processor` package.